 Magic Bands do not have GPS.
 Disney does not have a magic wand to wave and find your child if she gets lost.
 Luckily, if your child is found, a Magic Band has enough information for Disney to match them to you.

 That said, Magic Bands easily come off.
 Even if it stays on, the information it linked to might not be 100% accurate.
-If grandma booked the trip, Disney might think to call (or worse, email) her about the lost child.
+If a travel agent booked the trip, Disney might think to call (or worse, email) them about the lost child.
 Save yourself this hassle.
-Get your child an ID bracelet so you can immediately be contacted directly if your little one gets lost.
-There are cheaper, disposable versions as well.

 Also consider: Unfortunately, GPS trackers still aren't super small, but we get why some parents might consider them.

 No annual fee.
-10% off select dining and merchandise (most merchandise at the parks). $200 statement credit for spending $500 (offer checked 4/27/2018).
+10% off select dining and merchandise (most merchandise at the parks).
 And somehow, we actually have forgotten this card a few times (we do have a lot of cards, to be fair).
-You don't need to use this card for anything other than the great perks, but it's definitely worth a spot in your wallet for those.
+You don't need to use this card for anything other than the great perks, but it’s definitely worth a spot in your wallet for those.

 A Mobile Entertainment System